Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Experiment

 \section{Experiment}

-In this section, we conduct a comprehensive evaluation to assess the performance of \method and the effect of proposed components.
-Specifically, we investigate the following three key research questions. \textbf{RQ1:} Does \method achieve better generalization and zero-shot prediction than previous methods?
-(Section \ref{sec:zero_shot_eval}) \textbf{RQ2:} How effectively does MoS-DP handle time series heterogeneity by adapting its patch size according to local information densities?
-(Section \ref{sec:ablation_study} and \ref{sec:mosdp_analysis}) \textbf{RQ3:} Does IARoPE effectively generate customized position embedding tailored to the unique temporal structure of each time series instance?
-(Section \ref{sec:ablation_study} and~\ref{exp:iarope_analysis})
+In this section, we assess the performance of \method and its components by addressing three research questions. \textbf{RQ1:} Does \method achieve superior zero-shot generalization capabilities while maintaining parameter efficiency compared to previous methods?
+(Section \ref{sec:zero_shot_eval}) \textbf{RQ2:} Does the Mixture-of-Size Encoder effectively handle time series heterogeneity by adapting its granularity based on local information density?
+(Section \ref{sec:ablation_study} and \ref{sec:mosdp_analysis}) \textbf{RQ3:} Does DRoPE effectively generate customized position embeddings tailored to the unique temporal structure of each time series instance?
+(Section \ref{sec:ablation_study} and~\ref{exp:DRoPE_analysis})